-Name of MPO:

-Date Draft RTP Completed:

-RTP Adoption Date:

 What is the Certification Date of the Environmental Document (ED)?
 Is the ED located in the RTP or is it a separate document?

-By completing this checklist, the MPO verifies the RTP addresses all of the following required information within the RTP, where applicable.

-Regional Transportation Plan Contents

-General Yes/No /N/A Page # 1.
-Does the RTP address no less than a 20-year planning horizon?
-(23 CFR 450.324(a)) 2.
-Does the RTP include both long-range and short-range strategies/actions?
-(23 CFR 450.324(b)) 3.
-Does the RTP address issues specified in the policy, action and financial elements identified in California Government Code Section 65080?
-4. Does the RTP address the 10 issues specified in the Sustainable Communities Strategy (SCS) component as identified in Government Code Sections 65080(b)(2)(B) and 65584.04(i)(1)? a.
+By completing this checklist, the MPO verifies the RTP addresses all of the forequired information within the RTP, where applicable. ollowing Regional Transportation Plan Contents General Yes/No /N/A Page # Does the RTP address no less than a 20-year planning horizon?
+(23 CFR 450.324(a)) Does the RTP include both long-range and short-range strategies/actions?
+(23 CFR 450.324(b)) Does the RTP address issues specified in the policy, action and financial elements identified in California Government Code Section 65080?
+Does the RTP address the 10 issues specified in the Sustainable Communities Strategy (SCS) component as identified in Government Code Sections 65080(b)(2)(B) and 65584.04(i)(1)? a.
 Identify the general location of uses, residential densities, and building intensities within the region?

-- b.
-Identify areas within the region sufficient to house all the population of the region, including all economic segments of the population over the course of the planning period of the regional transportation plan taking into account net migration into the region, population growth, household formation and employment growth? - c.
-Identify areas within the region sufficient to house an eight-year projection of the regional housing need for the region pursuant to Government Code Section 65584? - d.
-Identify a transportation network to service the transportation needs of the region? - e.
-Gather and consider the best practically available scientific information regarding resource areas and farmland in the region as defined in subdivisions (a) and (b) of Government Code Section 65080.01? - f.
-Consider the state housing goals specified in Sections 65580 and 65581? - g.
-Utilize the most recent planning assumptions, considering local general plans and other factors? - h.
-Set forth a forecasted development pattern for the region, which, when integrated with the transportation network, and other transportation measures and policies, will reduce the greenhouse gas emissions from automobiles and light trucks to achieve, if there is a feasible way to do so, the greenhouse gas emission reduction targets approved by CARB? - i.
-Provide consistency between the development pattern and allocation of housing units within the region (Government Code 65584.04(i)(1)? - j.
+b.
+Identify areas within the region sufficient to house all the population of the region, including all economic segments of the population over the course of the planning period of the regional transportation plan taking into account net migration into the region, population growth, household formation and employment growth?
+C. Identify areas within the region sufficient to house an eight-year projection of the regional housing need for the region pursuant to Government Code Section 65584? d.
+Identify a transportation network to service the transportation needs of the region? e.
+Gather and consider the best practically available scientific information regarding resource areas and farmland in the region as defined in subdivisions (a) and (b) of Government Code Section 65080.01? f.
+Consider the state housing goals specified in Sections 65580 and 65581? g.
+Utilize the most recent planning assumptions, considering local general plans and other factors? h. i.
+Set forth a forecasted development pattern for the region, which, when integrated with the transportation network, and other transportation measures and policies, will reduce the greenhouse gas emissions from automobiles and light trucks to achieve, if there is a feasible way to do so, the greenhouse gas emission reduction targets approved by CARB?
+Provide consistency between the development pattern and allocation of housing units within the region (Government Code j.
+65584.04(i)(1)?
 Allow the regional transportation plan to comply with Section 176 of the federal Clean Air Act (42 U.S.C.
-Section 7506)? - 5.
-Does the RTP include Project Intent i.e. Plan Level Purpose and Need Statements? - 6.
-Does the RTP specify how travel demand modeling methodology, results and key assumptions were developed as part of the RTP process?
-(Government Code 14522.2) - 7.
-Does the RTP contain a System Performance Report?
-(23 CFR 450.324 (f)) - a.
-Does the report include a description of the performance measures and performance targets used in assessing the performance of the transportation system? - b.
-Does the report show the progress towards achieving performance targets in comparison with the performance in previous reports? - c.
-For MPOs that voluntarily elect to develop multiple scenarios, does the report include an evaluation of how the preferred scenario has improved conditions and performance, where applicable?
+Section 7506)?
+5. the RTP include Project Intent i.e. Plan Level Purpose and Need ments?
+6. and the RTP specify how travel demand modeling methodology, results key assumptions were developed as part of the RTP process? ernment Code 14522.2) 7. a.
+De ar the RTP contain a System Performance Report?
+(23 CFR 450.324 (f)) pes the report include a description of the performance measures and performance targets used in assessing the performance of the ansportation system?
+Des the report show the progress towards achieving performance argets in comparison with the performance in previous reports? c.
+Fo or MPOs that voluntarily elect to develop multiple scenarios, does e report include an evaluation of how the preferred scenario has approved conditions and performance, where applicable?